GRDQVR/InkyPi/src/plugins/spotify/README.md

 Requires a Free Spotify Client ID, Secret and Auth code

+On first run you need to do the following:

 Go to: https://developer.spotify.com/dashboard
 - Click "Create app":
 - Supply name and description (i.e. InkyPi)